Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ![Species marked for selection in a genome assembly table](media/selecting-from-table.png)

-The collection of species genomes can be used in all other apps, ie the Genome browser or Entity viewer.
+Your list of species genomes can be used in all other apps, ie the Genome browser or Entity viewer.

 The species genome lozenges are displayed in a row at the top of each app.